Malcolm-Jamal Warner, "The Cosby Show" star, dies at 54 in accidental drowning in Costa Rica

 Warner was also a poet and a musician.
 He won a Grammy for best traditional R&B performance in 2015 for his part in a cover of Stevie Wonder's "Jesus Children of America."

-Warner was a husband and father.
-Fellow poet and author Kevin Powell, who was a friend of Warner's, described him as humble, kind and supportive of other people.
+Fellow poet and author Kevin Powell, who was a friend of Warner's, described him as a devoted husband and father who was humble, kind and supportive of other people.

 "You would have never known he was a major child star," Powell said in an interview Monday with CBS News.
 "He was never someone who was into the celebrity of it.
 He knew what he was.
 He knew, you know, that he was America's son.
 He literally was America's son as the only male child on that historic show, 'The Cosby Show.'"

 Powell said he was struck by the emotional reactions from fans on social media.
-"It's someone you came of age with," he said.
+"It's someone you came of age with," he said of Warner.

 Powell recalled publishing a poem Warner wrote in a special issue of the magazine "African Voices" for the 50th anniversary of hip-hop in 2023.